Home AI Lab ·Part 1

 The real bug: admin PowerShell was a different WSL world

-This is the most important lesson in the entire setup, and the one no guide mentions.
+This is the most important lesson in the entire setup, and one I want to be careful about how I describe.

 user-A = normal desktop user (the canonical AI node owner)